Filtering in Engee

 plot(freq(y_p)[1:20], power(y_p)[1:20], xlabel="частота, Гц", ylabel="спектральная плотность мощности", legend=false)

-The next stage of our signal conversion is quantisation - dividing the range of reference values of the signal into a finite number of levels and rounding these values to one of the two levels nearest to them.
+The next step in converting our signal will be its quantization — splitting the range of reference values of the signal into a finite number of levels and rounding these values to one of the two levels closest to them.

 y_quant = quantization(y, 80, minv=-1, maxv=1); # Квантование исходной синусоиды